Welcome to the Kestrel's Class Page

 Useful websites:

-Below is a list of websites that may be useful when practicing times tables and place value.
+Below is a list of websites that may be useful when practicing times tables.

 When practicing times tables, as well as the websites above, you could play games, sing songs, make up rhymes, or use flash cards.
 Remember that children should be able to recall facts out of order without working up from 1 x something.